pierwoudstra/pirko/README.txt

-reshape of the www.pirko.nl website,
+reshape of the www.pirko.nl website.

 including some new design principles:
 - 'and' becomes '&'